Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 # After Class

 Assignments:
-1) Review lesson 05-Introduction-to-SpriteKit from MOB 1.1 course
+1. Review lesson 05-Introduction-to-SpriteKit from MOB 1.1 course
 - be prepared to answer questions on key components outlined in Lesson 5

-20 Review:
+2. Review:

+- Study the "Nodes that Draw" section in [Nodes for Scene Building - Apple docs](https://developer.apple.com/documentation/spritekit/nodes_for_scene_building)
 - Game types:
   - RPG, FPS